c-harding/SPS-notes/B01-classification.tex.md

 - described by feature vectors, which can be numeric or symbolic,
 - and a small set of classes,

 a classifier tries to divide the d-dimensional instance space into regions of uniform class.
 In other words, it divides the input between distinct subsets, one for each class.
+A classifier shouldn’t just be able to classify the test data, but also classify future, unseen data well.
+Deterministic approaches tend to overfit the data, so probabilistic approaches generally work better.